-STEP O UP Overview
+STEP UP Overview

 Component

 Small Business Small Pre-Apprentice

+75 7 Manufacturer 7.5

 Max.
-100 F-T Manufacturer Max.
+100 F-T Max.
 100 employees, Max.
 100 F-T

 employees, min.
 50% min.
 50% of working employees, min.
 50% of

-of working days, days, preceding 12 working days,
+Eligible employers of working days, days, preceding 12 working days,

-Eligible preceding 12 mos. mos. preceding 12 mos.
+preceding 12 mos. mos. preceding 12 mos.

-employers Operations in Connecticut
+Operations in Connecticut

 Registered a minimum of 12 months

-ng w/ payment of state
+In good standing w/ payment of state and local taxes

 Unemployed Student at public or

 immediately prior to private HS, prep

 employment school or college; or up

 Resident of to 18 year old &

 municipality w/ UR employed under

 Eligible >= State UR as of written agreement

 employees 9/1/2011 or min. with apprenticeship

 80,000 population program sponsor for

 Family income max. max.
 2,000 hours or 24

 250% of FPL adjusted months

 for family size

+•

-The WDB's, which are nonCWBs, budget their respective contract award amount for salary and fringe benefits and program-related expenses such as mileage or supplies.
+The WDB's, which are non CWBs, budget their respective contract award amount for salary and fringe benefits and program-related expenses such as mileage or supplies.